The Business Integrity Initiative

 H.E.
 Jane Marriott OBE

-Welcome to the Business Integrity Initiative (BII) Toolkit.
-This provides practical support to small and medium-sized enterprises (SMEs), who are interested or already investing in Kenya.
-We know corruption, bribery and challenges to human rights can be difficult to navigate anywhere in the world and we are committed to working with our partners in the Kenyan Government to address these issues.
-The Business Integrity Initiative is about bringing together the UK’s trade, development and diplomatic expertise in Kenya to work with the private sector and support you.
-We have been delighted by the response to the initiative: the tools outlined in this paper will provide enduring value to companies, looking to operate with integrity in one of the world’s most exciting markets.
+Welcome to the Business Integrity Initiative.
+It provides practical support to small and medium-sized enterprises (SMEs) interested or already investing in Kenya.
+We know corruption, bribery and challenges to human rights are difficult to navigate anywhere in the world.
+We are committed to working with our partners in the Kenyan Government to address these issues.
+The Business Integrity Initiative brings together the UK’s trade, development and diplomatic expertise in Kenya to work with the private sector and support you.
+It builds on the firm foundation of 2020 and will provide enduring value to companies looking to operate with integrity in one of the world’s most exciting markets.

 Our work starts with a structured approach to identifying integrity issues.
 This informs our practical information and guidance on navigating integrity challenges and building increased engagement between Kenyan and international companies.
 We have delivered this to our pilot cohort of companies through a series of forums, webinars and peer-to-peer engagements.